 Once noted as “The Most Haunted House in America”, this home on Pittsburgh’s North Side is still creating chills, even though it is long gone.
+It still may be one of the most haunted places in Pittsburgh.
 It was built in the 1860’s at 1129 Ridge Avenue, the home of Charles & Lydia Congelier.
 The house had numerous owners and visitors, each adding to the macabre history of the building.
 Finally, by some reports it met its demise in a grand explosion in 1927 – others say it was razed, either way it has passed into the annals of local folklore…

 1129 Ridge Avenue, Pittsburgh, PA